tovmariupol/collect_metrics/README.md

 docker run -v /etc/passwd:/etc/passwd  --pid=host --rm  collect_metrics  process

 !!!
-Be careful, metrics "network" and "process" require additional parameters that allow access to host machine namespaces from docker container
+Be careful, metrics "network" and "process" require additional parameters that allow access to host machine namespaces from docker container.
+Also, the docker image is obtained from extarnal docker registry and doesn't know anything about the local users of your host machine.
+Therefore, if you want to get the correct display of usernames when calling the metric "process", then you need to forward the file /etc/passwd from the host machine to the container.

 ## Versioning